fbpx

 Common risk factors for runner’s knee include running on hard surfaces like concrete or wearing poor fitting shoes with no support.

-Our unique style with biomechanics will rebalance you knee motion with your hip and ankle to take the stress out of the “middle-man” so to speak.
-If you have ongoing patello-femoral pain, it’s not all about strengthening, you usually need to add in very specific knee motion re-training.
+Our advanced treatment approach with biomechanics will re-balance you knee motion with your hip and ankle to take the stress out of the “middle-man” so to speak.
+If you have ongoing patello-femoral pain, it’s not all about strengthening, you usually need to add in very specific knee motion re-training to stop that annoying recurrence.

 Tendonitis